cloudentity/openbanking-sandbox/docs/overview.md

 This sandbox provides solutions for different use-cases for few different personas.

-### Fintech App User - Bob
+### Fintech App User

 Usecase: Fintech aggregator
-Bob has multiple banking accounts, he'd like to see all his finances in one place.
+User has multiple banking accounts, he'd like to see all his finances in one place.

 Solution: Thanks to the standards which Openbanking defines, fintech applications can connect to multiple financial institutions using the same secure APIs.